sulli365/crypto_crawling/memory-bank/activeContext.md

 The project is currently in the early development phase, with a focus on establishing the core infrastructure for crawling, processing, and storing cryptocurrency API documentation.
 The immediate priorities are:

-1. **Extending API Coverage**: Building on the successful implementation with CoinGecko API to cover all 20+ cryptocurrency APIs.
+1. **Extending API Coverage**: Building on the successful implementation with CoinGecko and CoinMarketCap APIs to cover all 20+ cryptocurrency APIs, with recent work on implementing CoinDesk API crawling (replacing CryptoCompare which was acquired by CoinDesk).
+2. **Improving SPA Crawling**: Enhancing the crawler to better handle Single Page Applications (SPAs) like the CoinDesk developer portal, which require special handling for JavaScript-rendered content.
-2. **Refining the RAG Agent**: Updating the agent to properly query and retrieve information from the crypto API documentation database.
+3. **Refining the RAG Agent**: Updating the agent to properly query and retrieve information from the crypto API documentation database.
-3. **Enhancing the User Interface**: Improving the Streamlit UI for a better user experience.
+4. **Enhancing the User Interface**: Improving the Streamlit UI for a better user experience.
-4. **Database Function Deployment**: Deploying SQL functions for duplicate detection and vector search.
+5. **Database Function Deployment**: Deploying SQL functions for duplicate detection and vector search.
+6. **Resource Management Optimization**: Continuing to refine memory management, cleanup processes, and handling of problematic characters to ensure stable operation during intensive crawling operations.

 ## Recent Developments